DiclehanOguzhan/MDO_MEF/README.md

      Select the image stacks folder to be fused.
-     Note that, the images in the folder should be in order from Under exposed to Over-exposed as in the "Tower" file.
+     Note that, the images in the folder should be in order from Under exposed to Over-exposed as in the "Tower" folder.

 ```